AndrewJJ/ob_HIIR/README.md

 # ob_HIIR

-Provides a wrapper class to easily make use of Laurent DeSoras' HIIR library for oversampling in JUCE projects
+Provides a wrapper class to easily make use of Laurent DeSoras' HIIR library for oversampling in JUCE projects.

+## Why ob_HIIR?

+The ob_ prefix refers to the obLib library used internally by [Oblique Audio](https://oblique-audio.com/).
+This portion of the code shared here is for the benefit of the JUCE community, and is shared without warranty.

-### Usage
+## Usage

 (Example based on JUCE::AudioProcessor)

 - Instantiate class as a private member variable in an AudioProcessor
 - Call prepare() from AudioProcessor::prepareToPlay()
 - In AudioProcessor::processBlock():